Hyde Park, Boston: History

 Alpheus Perley Blake is considered the founder of Hyde Park.
 He was the organizer in 1856 of the Fairmount Land Company and the Twenty Associates, which developed the Fairmount Hill on the western side of Brush Hill Road in Milton.
 This led to the establishment of a bridge over the Neponset River and a new station on the New York and New England Railroad, which is today's Fairmount Station.
 In addition to Blake, The Twenty Associates included William E. Abbot, Amos Angell, Ira L. Benton, Enoch Blake, John Newton Brown, George W. Currier, Hypolitus Fisk, John C. French, David Higgins, John S. Hobbs, Samuel Salmon Mooney, William Nightingale, J. Wentworth Payson, Dwight B. Rich, Alphonso Robinson, William H. Seavey, Daniel Warren, and John Williams.
 Within a few years, the two land companies had merged and growth in the area accelerated.
 By 1867, the settlements had grown to the point where there were 6 railroad stations in the area.
 A formal petition was made to the General Court of the Commonwealth and, after settling land and boundary disputes with Dedham and Milton, the Town of Hyde Park was incorporated on April 22, 1868, in Norfolk County from the settled land in Dorchester (Grew's Woods and the Hyde Park Land Company development), Milton (Fairmount) and Dedham (Readville).
+Dedham opposed the taking of its land to create the new town.

 It remained a part of Norfolk County until 1912, when the town voted in favor of annexation to the City of Boston in Suffolk County.